 - On a work placement

 The year abroad options are flexible so we recommend you check the department's subject pages for more details.

-IB: 34 to include 5 at Higher Level in German
+- 34 to include 5 in Higher Level German.

 Contextual data and differential offers

 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).

 Warwick International Foundation Programme (IFP)

 All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).